Understanding World or Predicting Future? A Comprehensive Survey of World Models: Introduction

 \section{Introduction}

 The scientific community has long aspired to develop a unified model that can replicate its fundamental dynamics of the world in pursuit of Artificial General Intelligence (AGI)~\cite{lecun2022path}.
-In 2024, the emergence of multimodal large language models (LLMs) and Sora~\cite{sora2024} have intensified discussions surrounding such \textbf{World Models}.
-While these models demonstrate an emerging capacity to capture aspects of world knowledge — such as Sora’s generated videos, which appear to perfectly adhere to physical laws — questions persist regarding whether they truly qualify as comprehensive world models.
-Therefore, a systematic review of recent advancements, applications, and future directions in world model research is both timely and essential as we look toward new breakthroughs in the era of artificial intelligence.
+In 2024, the emergence of multimodal large language models (LLMs) and video generation models like Sora~\cite{sora2024} has intensified discussions surrounding such \textbf{World Models}.
+While these models demonstrate an emerging capacity to capture aspects of world knowledge--such as Sora's generated videos, which appear to perfectly adhere to physical laws--questions persist regarding whether they truly qualify as comprehensive world models.
+Therefore, a systematic review of recent advancements, applications, and future directions in world model research is both timely and essential as we look toward new breakthroughs in the era of artificial intelligence (AI).

 The definition of a world model remains a subject of ongoing debate, generally divided into two primary perspectives: \textit{understanding the world} and \textit{predicting the future}.
 As depicted in Figure~\ref{fig:intro}, early work by Ha and Schmidhuber~\cite{ha2018world} focused on abstracting the external world to gain a deep understanding of its underlying mechanisms.
 In contrast, LeCun~\cite{lecun2022path} argued that a world model should not only perceive and model the real world but also possess the capacity to envision possible future states to inform decision-making.
 Video generation models such as Sora represent an approach that concentrates on simulating future world evolution and thus align more closely with the predictive aspect of world models.
 This raises the question of whether a world model should prioritize understanding the present or forecasting future states.
 In this paper, we provide a comprehensive review of the literature from both perspectives, highlighting key approaches and challenges.